-- At the end of Term 1 all students will receive a Progress Report. - At the end of Semester 1 all students will receive a Semester 1 Report. - At the end of Semester 2 students in Years 7-11 will receive a Semester 2 Report. - Year 12 students will receive their Queensland Certificate of Education from the Queensland Curriculum and Assessment Authority at the end of the year, which includes their Statement of Results.
+- At the end of Semester 1 all students will receive a Semester 1 Report. - At the end of Semester 2 students in Years 7-11 will receive a Semester 2 Report. - Year 12 students will receive their Queensland Certificate of Education from the Queensland Curriculum and Assessment Authority at the end of the year, which includes their Statement of Results.

 All College academic reports are available as a PDF document via the Parent Portal > My Students > Academic Reports.
-Parents/guardians are encouraged to save a copy of the report.
+Parent s/guardians are encouraged to save a copy of the report.